 In 1868 John Deere incorporated Deere & Company, and in 1876 he registered the first trademark.
 John Deere and his friend, Melvin Gould, designed the first logo that featured a deer bounding over a log.
 Over time the logo has changed moderately, but it has always kept the prominent deer and name John Deere.

 Later in his life, John Deere focused his attention on serving as a community leader.
 In 1873 he became the second mayor of Moline, Illinois.
 He also served as President of the National Bank of Moline, a director of the Moline Free Public Library, and was a trustee of the First Congregational Church.

 Deere & Company provided basic blacksmith products and services when it first began.
-As John Deere's plow became famous and demand accelerated, the Company expanded its line of agricultural implements (fun fact: Deere & Company also manufactured other non-related items including bicycles during the late 1890s).
+As John Deere's plow became famous and sales accelerated, the Company expanded its line of agricultural implements (fun fact: Deere & Company also manufactured other non-related items, including bicycles, during the late 1890s).

 Waterloo Gasoline Engine Company 1917 kerosene-fueled "Waterloo Boy" tractor.